-BC Wildfire Service crews are planning to burn piles of woody debris near Fox Mountain over the next four weeks, depending on site and weather conditions.
+BC Wildfire Service crews plan to burn piles of woody debris near Williams Lake over the next six weeks to reduce wildfire risks in the area.

 Smoke and flames may be visible from Williams Lake and surrounding communities.

-Cariboo Fire Centre personnel have piled up the accumulated woody debris and will be burning the piles as a part of an ongoing fuel management project to reduce wildfire risks in the area.
+This work is part of ongoing fuel management projects.
+Cariboo Fire Centre crews have already piled up the accumulated debris in the two locations listed below.
 By removing this material, less fuel will be available to burn in the event of a wildfire and any such fire will burn with less intensity.

-This pile burning project will proceed only if site, weather and venting conditions are suitable.
-All Category 3 open fires must comply with the Environmental Management Act and the Open Burning Smoke Control Regulation.
+These piles will only be lit if conditions are suitable and allow for quick smoke dissipation.
+Category 3 open fires must comply with the Environmental Management Act and the Open Burning Smoke Control Regulation.
 This helps minimize the amount of smoke generated.

 To report a wildfire, unattended campfire or open burning violation, call 1 800 663-5555 toll-free or *5555 on a cellphone.
 For the latest information on current wildfire activity, burning restrictions, road closures and air quality advisories, visit: www.bcwildfire.ca